 Change and impetus can only come from civil society.
 Community foundations are the best proof of this.

-Therefore, the Breuninger Foundation backs the Community Foundations Initiative of the Federal Association of German Foundations – and provides special support to the Stuttgart Community Foundation.
+Therefore, the Breuninger Foundation backs the Community Foundations of Germany of the Federal Association of German Foundations – and provides special support to the Stuttgart Community Foundation.

 In 2001, 178 individuals joined forces to establish the Stuttgart Community Foundation.
 Its purpose is to bring people together who want to take responsibility and make a difference.